News

 Community voices

-First author on the report was RCSI doctoral researcher, Eunice Philip and the research was led by Professor Debbi Stanistreet, Associate Professor and Head of Public Health and Epidemiology at RCSI’s School of Population Health, who said: “I hope that this report provides a useful step in recognising the wealth of knowledge the community brings to addressing health inequalities and the value of actively engaging them to co-create sustainable solutions to address health inequalities.
+First author on the report was RCSI doctoral researcher, Eunice Phillip and the research was led by Professor Debbi Stanistreet, Associate Professor and Head of Public Health and Epidemiology at RCSI’s School of Population Health, who said: “I hope that this report provides a useful step in recognising the wealth of knowledge the community brings to addressing health inequalities and the value of actively engaging them to co-create sustainable solutions to address health inequalities.

 “I’m pleased to present our report findings, which we collated through engagement with the local communities.
 Their lived experience forms the basis of this report and is reflected in our actionable recommendations, at both local and national levels.
 I hope that our findings will provide a vehicle for community voices to be heard, so that actions can be taken across all sectors to address the growing inequalities we are experiencing in Ireland, and to ensure every member of society has the opportunity to live a fulfilling and healthy life.”